 TransAlta’s hydro dams affect water flow of the rivers that connect to its facilities.

 Water travel from Barrier dam to Canoe Meadows takes about 45 minutes.
-For a live view of river flows at Barrier, click on the web camera link:

 On this page, you’ll find river flow information for our Barrier and Pocaterra hydro facilities located in Kananaskis, Alberta.

 Visitors and campers to Alberta’s parks are advised to review Alberta Parks and Banff National Park for current safety advisories.
 For information on reservoir levels and flows at other locations in Alberta, please visit Alberta Environment – river basins.

 The data below is updated in near-real time and flows are shown in cubic meters per second (cms).
 Please note that 0 cms means that the plant is offline or not running.